bcgov/aps-infra-platform/documentation/how-to/sdx-edge-runtime-groups.md

     }
     ```

-    `certificatePem` is an array; `add`, `rotate`, and `replace` operations accept a
+    `certificatePem` is an array.
+The `add`, `rotate`, and `replace`
-    single public certificate in that array.
-The private key must remain
+    operations accept a single public certificate in that array.
+The private
-    mounted in the runtime group's edge.
+    key must remain mounted in the runtime group's edge.

 A successful `apply` or `diff` returns structured `changes` information: